-- K5.1 The significance of checking the patient/carer's understanding of and commitment to the patient's management, monitoring and follow-up; - K5.2 The provision of clear, understandable and accessible information about their medicines (e.g. what it is for, how to use it, possible unwanted effects and how to report them, expected duration of treatment); - K5.3 Guidance to patients/carers to identify reliable sources of information about their medicines and treatments; - K5.4 Patient/carer knowledge for what to do if there are any concerns about the management of their condition, if the condition deteriorates or if there is no improvement in a specific time frame; - K5.5 Encouragement and support for patients/carers to take responsibility for their medicines and self-manage their conditions.
+K5.1 A critical understanding of the significance of checking the patient/carer's understanding of and commitment to the patient's management, monitoring and follow-up;

+K5.2 The provision of clear, understandable and accessible information about patients' medicines (e.g. what it is for, how to use it, possible unwanted effects and how to report them, expected duration of treatment);

+K5.3 A critical appreciation of the importance of guidance to patients/carers to identify reliable sources of information about their medicines and treatments;

+K5.4 A critical appreciation of the importance of patient/carer knowledge for what to do if there are any concerns about the management of their condition, if the condition deteriorates or if there is no improvement in a specific time frame;

+K5.5 Clear reasoning in relation to the relevance of encouragement and support for patients/carers to take responsibility for their medicines and self-manage their conditions.